jkkummerfeld/1ec-graph-parser/README.md

 - Adjust the parser to avoid the need for the fix-no-tag.py script (and even better, see if these cases are indicative of a programming bug)
 - Add models that are trained on the CCK-style head rules
 - Add example output / figures
+- Add step by step instructions on installing the necessary libraries for the tagger
+- Write a script to make the run process for the tagger a one-step procedure